Northeast Economic Region Workforce Insights

 Conclusion

 The overall employment trend is positive, with strong growth in the past year.
-Key industries driving the trend are: Forestry, fishing, mining, quarrying, oil and gas, Construction, Wholesale and retail trade, Health care and social assistance, Accommodation and food services.
+Key industries driving the trend are: Forestry, fishing, mining, quarrying, oil and gas, Construction, Wholesale and retail trade, Educational services, Health care and social assistance.

 Local Workforce Insights